jon-heard/obsidian-inline-scripts/README.md

 ***
 ***

-## HOW-TO: Create a new shortcut-file
+## TUTORIAL: Create a new shortcut-file

 ### NOTE: If you make a shortcut-file you think others would like, it'd be real nice if you could share it [here](https://github.com/jon-heard/obsidian-text-expander-js/discussions)!
 If it is polished and generally useful, then I'll even add it to the [main list of shortcut-files](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).